 Because of the frightening statistics, dentists should display extreme caution when prescribing opiate painkillers, especially for long periods of time.
 The American Dental Association (ADA) has even taken a proactive role in helping dentists to educate patients about the dangers of opiates to reduce the likelihood of them becoming addicted.

-In 2016, the ADA stated that, among other things, highly encouraged dentists to use non-narcotics as the first remedy for acute dental pain.
+In 2016, the ADA stated that, among other things, highly encouraged dentists to use non-narcotic as the first remedy for acute dental pain.
 When a dentist does decide that a patient needs a medication stronger than an over-the-counter option, such as acetaminophen or ibuprofen, he or she must use extreme caution before prescribing an opiate.

 Hopefully, the patient is forthright with his or her medical history, especially if in recovery from an addiction or if addiction runs in the family.
 But even if the patients do not offer any of their medical histories, the dentist does have a responsibility to make sure many the potential dangers of opiate abuse are clear.
 Some issues the dentist should be sure the patient understands include: what is the goal of the prescription, how long the patient should be taking the opiates, what the risks associated with opiate painkiller medications are, and what should do with any excess medication.